wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 For my future career, I'm only interested in highly challenging and hands-on heavy tech roles were I can bring in my 20+ years experience as technology generalist.
-For example: Site Reliability Engineer, System Development Engineer or Dev Ops Engineer.
+For example: Site Reliability Engineer, System Development Engineer, Dev Ops Engineer or Platform Engineer.

 ----